haskell-compat/base-compat/README.markdown

  * `ghc-7.0.2`  / `base-4.3.1.0`
  * `ghc-7.0.1`  / `base-4.3.0.0`

-We also make an attempt to keep `base-orphans` building with GHC HEAD, but due to its volatility, it may not work at any given point in time.
+We also make an attempt to keep `base-compat` building with GHC HEAD, but due to its volatility, it may not work at any given point in time.
 If it doesn't, please report it!